“Shakespeare’s Greatest Hits–Part 20!”

 Directed by Christopher Leebrick

-Space is limited!
-For registration and questions about the program please contact: SGH Co-Coordinator, Karna Garman at: firstname.lastname@example.org
+For group sales and reservations, questions about the performance, or more information, please contact: Co-Coordinator Karna Garman at: firstname.lastname@example.org

 (Hamlet, SGH 17)

 (A Midsummers Night’s Dream, SGH 16, and Hamlet, SGH 17)

 Yes.
 There is a non-refundable deposit of $95, due at the time of registration.
 Checks should be made out to Christopher Leebrick.

 Can I get my deposit back if there is a family emergency?

 Families should consider the deposit to be non-refundable when enrolling.
 However, occasionally deposits may be refunded at the discretion of SGH for true family emergencies (e.g. severe illness, sudden move across country, etc.) All deposit refunds must be requested before the program start date in January.